dastrobu/angular-table-study/README.md

 not [cancelable](https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelable) and
 [wheel events](https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelable) are.
-Consequently, one should not bind any event handlers to the wheel event, since the event handlder must be executed completely, before the browser can execute the scoll event (because the event handler could call `preventDefault()` on the wheel event).
+Consequently, one should not bind any event handlers to the wheel event, since the event handler must be executed completely, before the browser can execute the scoll event (because the event handler could call `preventDefault()` on the wheel event).

 When implementing the scroll event handler, performance must be monitored carefully.